DataFire/OneDB/web/docs/markdown/Data_Models.md

 }
 ```

-Of course, the owner would still be able to modify the ACL to make his tweet private.
+Of course, the owner would still be able to modify the ACL to make the tweet private.
 If you want to disable this, and force all tweets to be public,
 you can remove the owner's ability to change the `read` ACL: